eddiejaoude/opensource-first-presentation/README.md

 - [ ] Releases (inc. Packages) & Changelog
 - [ ] CI (and maybe CD)
     - [ ] Static code analysis
+- [ ] Code will never be finished or perfect, but it can be still be great!
+    - [ ] Slow is smooth and smooth is fast!
+- [ ] What I look for when interviewing
+    - [ ] Active GitHub CVs go to the top of the list
+    - [ ] Teamwork & Collaboration
+    - [ ] Easy to read CV - spoon feeds me the information I need to see